Unparalleled experience in breast fat transfer and natural breast augmentation with fat grafting in Sydney

 However, to try and do a large volume fat transfer and breast lift is not recommended.
 During a mastopexy, tissues are maximally tightened and lifted to achieve the greatest possible degree of lift.
 Tight tissues do not provide a good fat graft bed as the looser the tissues, the better the fat survival.

-The mastopexy or the fat graft can be done first and depends on the patient.
-Many patients will be happy with the tissue rearrangement and lift provided by a mastopexy alone and not need a subsequent fat graft so in most cases the breast lift is done first.
+Generally it is better to perform mastopexy first and then fat graft later.
+Many patients will be happy with the tissue rearrangement and lift provided by a mastopexy alone and may not need a subsequent fat graft so in most cases the breast lift is done first.
+This is why a breast lift is also known as an auto-augmentation, as this tissue rearrangement makes the breast appear larger.

-Can a fat graft lift a ptotic or sagging breast?
+Can a fat graft lift or correct a ptotic breast?

 Safety of breast fat transfer